 Intronix Technologies to Collaborate With Western University to Develop Augmented Reality Medical Simulation and Training for Neuromuscular Injection Procedures

 TORONTO, Sept.
 6, 2017 /PRNewswire/ — Innovative augmented reality technology aimed at enhancing the delivery of medical simulations, which will assist the treatment of millions of patients suffering from pain and spasticity, will be developed thanks to new strategic collaboration.
 Medical professionals are expected to continuously acquire new knowledge and skills while treating their patients.…Read More

 Myoguide DOC is designed for clinicians managing patients with pain and spasticity.
-Clinicians can document patient history, treatment, treatment plans, generate reports, as well as, add and track spasticity, capability, and pain index scores.
-Myoguide DOC Patient Management Software for Pain and Spasticity Clinicians can mark, as well as, attach details, where they inject using anatomical graphics.
-They can also…Read More
+Clinicians can document patient history, treatment, treatment plans, generate reports, as well as, add and track spasticity, capability, and pain index scores. https://www.intronixtech.com/myoguide-doc-patient-management-software-for-pain-and-spasticity/ Clinicians can mark, as well as, attach details, where they inject using anatomical graphics.
+They can also review the complete patient injection history at any…Read More

 Intronix will be attending the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) meeting in Phoenix, Arizona, September 13-16, 2017.
 This year’s meeting will be held at the JW Marriott Phoenix Desert Ridge Resort & Spa.
 We are looking forward to the opportunity to showcase our new patient management software package “Myoguide DOC”.
 Myoguide DOC…Read More